nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ##### Saving the data

-The data of the patients and appointments are saved in the hard disk automatically after any command that changes the data.
+The data of the patients and appointments are saved in the hard disk automatically after you run any command that changes the data.
 You do not need to save them manually.
-- For more information on how the data is stored, refer to the [FAQ](#faq) section.
+- For more information on how the data is stored, you can refer to the [FAQ](#faq) section.

 <br>